 How to submit an article?

-If the topic of your article does not fit into the announced issues, please fill out the last section of the same form — briefly describe the content of your article, and the editors will consider your application.
+If the topic of your article does not fit into the announced issues, please still contact us.
+Briefly describe the content of your article, and the editors will consider your application.
 That will be exceedingly valuable for our consideration of the topics for the next issues.

-If you do not have an article yet but do have a striking idea / material / research plan in mind, you are welcome to fill out this form.
-In it, describe your idea, subject matter and research methods, as well as an approximate structure of a future article.
+If you do not have an article yet but do have a striking idea / material / research plan in mind, you are welcome to contact us as well.
+Describe your idea, subject matter and research methods, as well as an approximate structure of a future article.
 We will let you know if we are interested in such an article and suggest how to work on the idea so that the article fits better into the thematic issue.